-- 8.2.1 If a customer makes a complaint to the Association in relation to an account or an agreement with a member, the Association shall, in the first instance, refer the complaint to a senior executive of the member, for consideration. - 8.2.2 If the complaint is not resolved to the customer's satisfaction, unless the customer wishes to refer the complaint to the Financial Ombudsman Service, the Association (through an appropriate representative) shall endeavour to conciliate between the customer and the member to restore communication between the customer and the member where this has broken down.
-The Association shall accept, for conciliation, complaints made against members and subsidiary companies of members. - 8.2.3 Where a complaint cannot be resolved by conciliation, the customer shall be entitled to seek resolution by the Financial Ombudsman Service. - 8.2.4 Nothing in this Code restricts or is intended to restrict the rights of a customer or a member to pursue remedies through the Courts or the Financial Ombudsman Service. - 8.2.5 The conciliation scheme shall not be invoked where a customer's complaint has already been considered under the dispute resolution scheme of other relevant Codes of Practice or of the Financial Ombudsman Service or where the complaint has been the subject of a judicial decision. - 8.2.6 Members shall notify customers of their complaints procedure, including the customer's right to seek resolution of the complaint under the Conciliation Scheme and the Financial Ombudsman Service.
+- 8.2.1 If a customer makes a complaint to the Association in relation to an account or an agreement with a member, the Association shall, in the first instance, refer the complaint to a senior executive of the member, for consideration. - 8.2.2 If the complaint is not resolved to the customer's satisfaction the Association (through an appropriate representative) shall endeavour to conciliate between the customer and the member to restore communication between the customer and the member where communications have broken down.
+The Association shall accept, for conciliation, complaints made against members and subsidiary companies of members.

+- 8.2.3 Where a complaint cannot be resolved by conciliation, the customer shall be advised of their right to seek resolution through the Financial Ombudsman Service. - 8.2.4 Nothing in this Code restricts or is intended to restrict the rights of a customer or a member to pursue remedies through the Courts or the Financial Ombudsman Service. - 8.2.5 The conciliation scheme shall not be invoked where a customer's complaint has already been considered under a dispute resolution scheme of other relevant Codes of Practice or of the Financial Ombudsman Service or where the complaint has been the subject of a judicial decision. - 8.2.6 Members shall notify customers of their complaints procedure, including the customer's right to seek resolution of the complaint under the Conciliation Scheme and the Financial Ombudsman Service.